tpatterson1996/lcc-metadata-manual/quick-reference.md

 ---

-**See the following guides for an overview of required fields, notes and best practices.**
+**See the following guides for an overview of required fields, notes, and best practices.**

 [Adding Projects: Quick Reference](/adding-projects-quick-reference.md)